department-of-veterans-affairs/va.gov-team/products/identity-personalization/user-roles/discovery/non-veteran-user-roles-discovery-phase-1.md

 #### Findings

-1.1The high-level understanding of non-Veteran user roles we discussed in planning is generally correct.
+1.1 The high-level understanding of non-Veteran user roles we discussed in planning is generally correct.
 These are the roles identified in the documents we found:

 - Dependents
   - can include children, parents, parent in-law, siblings, etc.